 In 1935, Josef Ganz settled in Switzerland, where with government support he started a Swiss Volkswagen project.
 The first prototypes were constructed in 1937 and 1938 and plans were formed for mass-production inside a new factory.
 After the start of the Second World War, however, Josef Ganz was again under serious threat from the Gestapo and corrupt Swiss government officials who tried to claim the Swiss Volkswagen project as their own.

 After the war, Josef Ganz, in a desperate attempt for justice, took his Swiss and German enemies to court.
-Numb from five years of highly complex court battles, Josef Ganz left Switzerland in 1949 and settled in France.
-Here he worked on a new small car for Automobiles Julien, but could no longer compete with the German Volkswagen – which would soon be conquering the world in its millions.
+Numb from five years of highly complex court battles, Josef Ganz was forced to leave Switzerland in October 1950 and settled in Paris, France.
+He already had contacts in France, where he had worked on a new small car for Automobiles Julien, but could no longer compete with the German Volkswagen – which would soon be conquering the world in its millions.

 In 1951, Josef Ganz decided to leave the old world behind and boarded an ocean liner to Australia.
 For some years he worked there for General Motors – Holden, but became almost bedridden after a series of heart attacks in the early 1960s.
 Despite some attempts to restore his name, it was too little too late.
 Josef Ganz died in obscurity in Australia in 1967, his legacy known and admired by all but his name forgotten.
 His desk lay full of evidence for his bizarre life story that he so desperately wanted to be told.